vivrehal/Auth_Sys/README.md

 ## Join the Quest: Contribute and Contact

 Step into the adventure!
-Whether you refine our encryption epic or add your chapter, we're here to collaborate.
+Whether you refine our encryption epic or add your chapter, I am here to collaborate.

 ---